-- Hiring bilingual staff: we find having continuous recruitment for bilingual clinical positions is an effective tool. - QI reviews: this is an effective way to engage CORE management in reviewing disparities, monitoring penetrations rates, and brainstorm ways to improve services. - Training staff on providing culturally and linguistically appropriate services.
-Santa Cruz County Behavioral Staff carries out survey evaluations for all clinical trainings. - The various workshops, community trainings, presentations, groups and other outreach activities are ongoing.
-Santa Cruz County Behavioral Health carries out survey evaluations for workshops, and community presentations, educational trainings for youth, parents and community stakeholders.
+- Hiring bilingual staff: we find having continuous recruitment for bilingual clinical positions is an effective tool. - QI reviews: this is an effective way to engage management in reviewing disparities, monitoring penetrations rates, and brainstorm ways to improve services. - Training staff on providing culturally and linguistically appropriate services.
+Santa Cruz County Behavioral Health Staff carries out survey evaluations for all trainings with Continuing Education. - The various workshops, community trainings, presentations, groups and other outreach activities are ongoing.
+SCCBHS carries out survey evaluations for workshops, and community presentations, educational trainings for youth, parents and community stakeholders.

-Santa Cruz County Behavioral Health receives positive feedback from local agency providers who also work with the youth and families who attend the 8 to 10-week educational workshop series, as well as from consumers, families and organizations.
-Additionally, Santa Cruz County Behavioral Health receives positive feedback from

-Probation officers, probations supervisors, managers, non-profit managers, professional colleagues and/or organizational administrators who report a positive change in behavior attitude, emotional health of to the youth, adults, families they serve, who also participate or have participated in our educational workshop series, presentations or support groups.
+SCCBHS receives positive feedback from local agency providers who also work with the youth and families who attend the 8 to 10-week educational workshop series, as well as from consumers, families and organizations.
+Additionally, SCCBHS receives positive feedback from probation officers, probation supervisors, managers, non-profit managers, professional colleagues and/or organizational administrators who report a positive change in behavior attitude, emotional health of to the youth, adults, families they serve, who also participate or have participated in our educational workshop series, presentations or support groups.